Educational Stories

 * Typically I was a medium-big fish in medium-small ponds.

-IOU – during late 2022, I'll add more details about other stories:
+IOU – during late 2024, I'll add more details about other stories:

 my learning times: Why did my process-of-learning take a long time (12 years and 45 minutes) for juggling, but only a short time (5 seconds) for swimming?
 After you think about this for awhile, you can read some clues. {also, how I didn't learn to ski}

-• one reason I admire Rick Steves is because he creatively figured out a way to combine two of his joys – he enjoyed traveling and helping other people enjoy traveling – and make a living while doing what he enjoyed.
+• one reason I admire Rick Steves is because he creatively figured out a way to combine two of his joys – he enjoyed traveling and helping other people enjoy traveling – with making a living while doing what he enjoyed.
 In the early days of his teaching, he would travel to Europe in the summer (where he took photos & videos, had experiences and formed ideas), then teach classes in the winter to make enough money so he could travel again the next summer, then teach in winter, in a supportive cycle of learning and earning.
 Rick began teaching at the UW Experimental College (in Seattle) where I also taught, with occasional classes about Strategies for Problem Solving (based on a booklet I wrote in 1978), and Strategies from Inner Game of Tennis, plus a decade of Do-It-Yourself Juggling that was my favorite.

 watching sunsets